6 Tips To Build a Strong Employee Advocacy Program

 Drive more traffic to your website

-When launching an employee social advocacy program, it’s always better to start at a small scale and then expand.
-This approach allows you to test your program and audience while keeping it easy to manage feedback.
-Often it is first caused by initial errors in the product or a feature malfunctioning, which you can fix before the second roll-out phase.
+To launch a strong employee social advocacy program, it’s always better to start at a small scale and then expand.
+This approach allows you to test types of content and audience, while keeping feedback easy to manage.
+Program failure like initial errors in the product or a feature malfunctioning can be easily fixed before the second roll-out phase.

 Before finalizing your content strategy, explore your test publications and establish which content types or topics resonated better with your employees!